DavidLineman/design-request-app/README.md

 -Admin User can aknowledge design requests.
 Then edit the request woth an ETA.
 Once complete, the Admin can use mark the job complete--which them moves the design the the completed column.

 -Try to create tests in Rspec.

+TO DO:

+-Finish Devise Setup
+-Create Users for devise